waltercai/pqo-opensource/README.md

 There are two primary modules in this repository.

 1. The first is the source code for a modified postgres instance.
-The only real modification is in the `postgresql-9.6.6/src/backend/optimizer/path/costsize.c` method.
+The only real modification is in the `postgresql-9.6.6/src/backend/optimizer/path/costsize.c` file.
+Specifically, the 'calc_joinrel_size_estimate' method.
 Instead of returning the naive default postgres query optimizer cardinality estimates, we parse a `info.txt` file for join cardinality bounds which we use in place of the estimates.
 If a bound is found for a subquery, then the bound is returned.
-Ideally, a bound is returned for all sought after subqueries.
+A bound will be returned for all sought after subqueries.
-2. The second is a java module that can decomposes queries and creates bounds for all necessary subqueries and populates the `info.txt` file which will then be able to be ingested by a modified postgres instance.
+2. The second is a java module that decomposes queries and creates bounds for all necessary subqueries.
+The module then populates the `info.txt` file which will then be able to be ingested by above modified postgres instance.

 Following initial setup, one may simply run the java module which will execute each query in the desired workload.
 For each query, we will populate `info.txt` with the necessary bounds.